randovania/randovania/docs/GLOSSARY.md

 ## World

 The largest subdivision used when mapping a game in Randovania.
-Worlds contain many [Areas](#area), and there are usually only a few worlds per game.
+Worlds contain many [Areas](#area), and there are usually only a few Worlds per game.

 Examples:
 - Chozo Ruins in Metroid Prime